tolitius/verter/README.md

 => (def u42 (mapcat #(vector {:verter/id :universe/forty-two :moons % :suns %}) (range 5500)))
 ```

-and add them sequentially in a single thread, not even "pmap":
+and add them sequentially in a single thread, not even with "pmap":

 ```clojure
 => (time (do (v/add-facts verter u40)